 Didactics and Research Opportunities

-- School of Medicine and Departmental Grand Rounds and Additional Didactics.
 The Department of Psychiatry has a weekly Grand Rounds open to all trainees and faculty of the Department of Psychiatry.
 Content includes clinical case presentations, presentations of ongoing or completed research by members of the Department, and guest speaker presentations.
-The School of Medicine also holds grand rounds, open to all trainees.
-Other didactic opportunities include seminars held within some of the internship programs, such as the CIDD and the Center for Excellence in Eating Disorders, training workshops such as those held by TEACCH, and the Department’s weekly didactic series for psychiatry residents.
+The School of Medicine also holds Grand Rounds, open to all trainees.
+Other didactic opportunities include seminars held within some of the internship tracks, such as the CIDD and Eating Disorders, training workshops such as those held by TEACCH, and the Department’s weekly didactic series for psychiatry residents.

-- Psychology Faculty Presentations and Meetings.
 During the year, faculty members give periodic presentations on research, clinical, or professional topics of current interest.
-There is also intern representation on the Psychology Internship Training Committee, which meets biweekly throughout the year.
+There is also the intern representation on the Psychology Internship Training Committee, which meets biweekly throughout the year.